smartdevicelink/sdl_evolution/proposals/NNNN-sdl-js-pwa.md

 ## Introduction

-This proposal is adding a new transport to the SDL JavaScript library to support (progressive) web apps running on a WebEngine, web view or a browser.
+This proposal is adding a new transport to the SDL JavaScript library to support (progressive) web apps to run on a WebEngine, web view or a browser.

 ## Motivation

-Allowing new user facing applications to run in a vehicle is a big opportunity for SmartDeviceLink to enhance the user experience.
+Applications running in vehicle opens big opportunities for SmartDeviceLink enhancing the user experience.
 Recent browsers allow a hardware independent runtime environment for apps with application management, sandboxing together with decent performance.

 ## Proposed solution

-The proposed solution is to allow apps running in a WebEngine and connect to SDL Core using WebSockets.
+The proposed solution is to allow web apps to run in a WebEngine and connect to SDL Core using WebSockets.
+A web app is a single page application developed with web technology like HTML, CSS and JavaScript.
 The WebEngine can be a browser that is reduced to the HTML rendering part only (without url bar, tabs etc.).
-The WebEngine can be on the local host or in the local network where SDL Core is hosted.
+The WebEngine should be on the same host as SDL Core (in the infotainment system).
+It can also be in the local network for development purposes.

 ### High level overview

-1. Apps should be made available to the user through an OEM store.
+1. An OEM store should make apps available to the user.
 The user should be able to install or uninstall apps from the store.
-2. An app should be a compressed bundle of application files, such as html, css or script files.
+2. An app should be a compressed bundle of application files, such as HTML, css or script files.
 At minimum it requires following files
    1. sdl.js file
    2. manifest.json file
-   3. An html file where the manifest is pointing to
+   3. An HTML file where the manifest is pointing to
 3. The manifest.json file must be included in the HTML file as a script source
 4. The OEM store's backend should store the compressed app.
 5. If a user installs an app, the OEM store should download and decompress the app to the system.
-6. After installation the OEM store should make the app visible and available on the HMI.
+6. After installation, the OEM store should make the app visible and available on the HMI.
 7. Core should support a WebSocket Server as a transport.
 8. If a user activates a local app through the HMI, the HMI should launch the app by opening the index.html file.
 9. HMI should launch the app including SDL Core's hostname and port as GET parameters (file://somewhere/HelloSDL/index.html?ws-host=localhost&ws-port=123456)